SIDN/ietf-wg-rpp-charter/rpp-charter.md

 registered [EPP extensions](https://www.iana.org/assignments/epp-extensions/epp-extensions.xhtml) in the construction of requirements.

-Once established, these requirements may be changed through explicit working group consensus and in consultation with the group’s responsible Area Director.
+Once established, these requirements may be changed through explicit working group consensus and, when the chairs determine it to be a major change, in consultation with the group’s responsible Area Director.
 The finding of consensus for both the initial requirements and any changes will be explicitly noted by the chairs on the working group's mailing list.

 After finding consensus regarding requirements, the working group will deliver to the IESG documents addressing the following topics in an order determined through agreement